pran-av/quartz/content/Vibhuti/Projects/StBroseph Website PRD.md

 	1. Explain user Why Download Now?
 Three points giving the reason.
 	2. Allow to connect on whatsapp for immediate issues
 	3. Back to Top button
+8. UI Ideas:
+	1. Can Freedom Wall images be used across the website or atleast within the Landing page to inspire or subconsciously set a helping tone?
+	2. What else can be done to communicate to the user that "your problem will be solved!"?
+	3. Colors should be in-line with the logo design, but may be a lighter and mellow shades within the pallet - maybe communicate warmth?

 ### Footer
 1. Website Privacy Policy and Copyright